adrienabbey/REALLY-kinda-BAD-IDLE-GAME-Just-Kidding-The-Prequel-II/docs/journals/MuhammedsJournal/Brainstorming-Ideas.md

 25. During the story phase of the gamein the "Conquest" tab the player will unlock each new area by reaching a certain in-game level.
 For example lvl 1 unlock the 1st area, lvl 10 the 2nd, lvl 20 the 3rd, and so on.
 The player can infinitely idly do combat in any level, so theoretically it would be possible for the player level jump to 50 by grinding in the 1st area for example and skip the previous areas along with their stories, but this will be discouraged by making levels get exponentially harder to progress while defeating lower level enemies, and making is so that the player can only progress at a reasonable pace by defeating enemies around their level.

-26. Add a secret in the game where it takes the player several hours to sowly wait as an indicator in the screen slowly moves to, when the indicator reaches its final position then play the secret.
+26. Add a secret in the game where it takes the player several hours to slowly wait as an indicator in the screen slowly moves to, when the indicator reaches its final position then play the secret.

 27. Add a new feature in the world map called the monastary, which will unlock after the player beats the main story.
 The player can choose to "rebirth" and start a new game where the story will reset but the player keeps their level and stat increases and the enemies get harder (can work out what exactly happens during a rebirth later).